matematikk-mooc/matematikk-mooc.github.io/index.md

 This page is for the documentation of the technical stuff.

-## Disclaimer

-This is very early in the project.
-At this stage things are likely to change without any regards to backwards compatibility.
-Furthermore this documentation is also likely to be out of date from time to time.

 # Trying it out

 The system is built to be as easy as possible to install and run.
 This